 Today was an exciting day, as we all got to share this past week's work with Googlers at the Seattle office.
 After three days of working hard on coding, Kristen, Emmi, and I are excited to introduce Telephone, an interactive game designed to test your memory and facilitate communication between both old and new friends!
 Modeled after the traditional party game Telephone (or Broken Telephone as we know it in Canada), players in a game pass along messages that they receive, trying to send the same final message as the initial one.

-(which you can experience by taking a look at the game!)
+Telephone's homepage; the telephones display their functions when hovered over (which you can experience by taking a look at the game!) |

 You can check out the game here: http://telephone-2014.appspot.com.
 To test out gameplay by yourself, you can open the application in multiple tabs and play as players with different names.
 Or, even better, invite your friends to check out the game together!